-- Transfer students should continue to connect with their assigned advisor or a professional advisor in the Academic Advising Center at least once a semester.
+- Transfer students should continue to connect with their assigned advisor or a professional advisor in the Undergraduate Academic Services at least once a semester.

-- Students should prepare for their advising appointments by using their Academic Advising Workbook.
+- Students should prepare for their advising appointments.

 - Students must become familiar with policies, procedures and the relationship between their decisions and the subsequent outcomes.

-- It is strongly encouraged for underclassmen to attend programs to explore major/minor options and other academic opportunities.
+- It is strongly encouraged for First & Second Year Students to attend programs to explore major/minor options and other academic opportunities.

 - Students should become familiar with the wide variety of academic resources on campus.

 - All students should connect with various members of the Bentley community (faculty, staff and student leaders).